CIS565-Fall-2014/Project4-Rasterizer/README.md

     * Model-view-projection transformation
 * Primitive Assembly with support for triangle VBOs/IBOs
 * **Backface culling**
+* **Geometry shader**
+    * Maps 1 triangle to 0-4 triangles.
+    * Tried implementing backface culling here, but it was very inefficient.
 * Basic scanline rasterization into a fragment buffer
     * Depth-testing
     * Barycentric **interpolation of vertex data**